lunartechfreek/pawfect-pups/TESTING.md

 ### External - New User Goals

-* As a new user i want to, find a good dog trainer.
+* As a new user I want to, find a good dog trainer.
   * Slogan featured on home page stating that the company are the best local dog trainers.

 ![Company Slogan](docs/readme-files/slogan.png)

-* As a new user i want to, find a suitable training class.
+* As a new user I want to, find a suitable training class.
   * The classes page showcases the broad selection of classes available.

 ![Classes](docs/readme-files/desktop-classes.png)

-* As a new user i want to, navigate the site with ease.
+* As a new user I want to, navigate the site with ease.
   * There is a fixed navigation bar or hamburger menu always available at the top of the screen for easy navigation.

 ![Navigation Bar](docs/readme-files/nav-bar.png)